dingodb/dingo/docs/deployment/deploy_in_single_node_using_docker.md

 Java mysql init succes

-#  The address to access the web swagger,replace <your_ip_address> with your actual IP address.
+#  The address to access the proxy swagger,replace <your_ip_address> with your actual IP address.
 http://<your_ip_address>:13000/swagger-ui/index.html
 ```